Updated on 2024-07-11 GMT+08:00

 timestamp, time, timetz, timestamptz, date, time without time zone, timestamp without time zone, time without time zone, timestamp without time zone

-All characters are replaced with asterisks (*).
+All characters are replaced by a fixed value.

 Not supported